 If you've already been texting a guy, and let's say he "went dark" and stopped responding, you would expect that he would eventually get back to you.
 (Maybe something came up - like his phone died or he got a call.)

-But if he stops responding to your texts on occasion, he may be telling you that he's just not much of a text messaging dude.
+But if he stops responding to your texts regularly, he may be telling you that he's just not much of a text messaging dude.
 Men don't text as much as women do.

 "... women talk an average of 818 minutes a month on the phone, compared to 640 minutes per month for men.
 And women send out more text messages per month, 716 to the average man’s 555 texts."

 Men also typically text women they are in a relationship with, or starting one.
-They may text their family on the side, but that's about it.
+He might text his family on the side, but that's about it.

 FACT: Guys do NOT typically text their guy friends - to chat or otherwise.